Right to Buy Mortgages

 How Online Mortgage Advisor can help

-If you’re ready to find out more about Right to Buy mortgages and want help finding the perfect lender, it’s time to get in touch.
-Our unique broker-matching service will pair you with an advisor who can find your ideal mortgage, and it couldn’t be easier to get started.
+If you’re ready to learn more about Right to Buy mortgages and want help finding the perfect lender, it’s time to get in touch.
+One of our expert advisors can help you find your ideal mortgage, and it couldn’t be easier to get started.

 FAQs

 Yes, it’s possible.
-If, for example, you have little or no deposit, a first-time buyer or you have a low credit rating then using a guarantor can potentially give your application the boost it needs whilst also providing the assurances a lender requires in order for them to approve your mortgage.
+If, for example, you have little or no deposit, are a first-time buyer, or have a low credit rating, then using a guarantor can potentially give your application the boost it needs while also providing the assurances a lender requires to approve your mortgage.

-As with any mortgage application, a lender won’t just be looking at your deposit but considering other factors such as your credit history, spending habits and any bad debt you might have.
-If you appear to be too risky a candidate, they could reject you.
+As with any mortgage application, a lender won’t just look at your deposit but consider other factors such as your credit history, spending habits and any bad debt you might have.
+They could reject you if you appear too risky a candidate.
 Having a healthy deposit often offsets some of those risks.
 There’s also a chance you may have approached a lender who does not allow applicants to use their discount as a deposit.

 Typically, the scheme requires applicants to have been living in the property in question for over 3 years.
 If you’re not saving for a deposit, you could apply any time, but it’s best to consider the current housing market and whether any change would be beneficial for you longer-term.
 It’s also worth remembering that the discount you get will only grow the longer you’re a tenant.

-You would need to check with your local council as each may have slightly different rules on this but yes, it is possible.
-However, you would also need to check with your mortgage lender as most (if not all) would insist you take out a buy-to-let mortgage rather than a standard residential mortgage if your intention is to become a landlord.
+You would need to check with your local council as each may have slightly different rules on this, but yes, it is possible.
+However, you would also need to check with your mortgage lender as most (if not all) would insist you take out a buy-to-let mortgage rather than a standard residential mortgage if you intend to become a landlord.

 No, this scheme isn’t available to housing association tenants.
-However, you could qualify under a very similar, related scheme known as ‘Right to Acquire’.
+However, you could qualify under a similar, related scheme called ‘Right to Acquire’.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!